-The goal of our strength training is to create freedom in regards to make technically demanding movements possible, to help stay healthy and to build broadly useful strength.
-This means that we train strength to allow for complexity.
-Instead of falling into the "fitness trap", where people stagnate for years at some point, our strength training offers clear progressions and methods for continuous development.
-In the basics intensive we will teach the strength exercises for the upper body, torso and lower body that build a strong base for further development and more complex exercises.
-The strength training covered in the basics intensive is clearly structured and offers principles that are also useful in more advanced training.
+Our strength training aims to generate freedom, to make challenging movements possible, to help us remain healthy and to create strength that is comprehensively useful.
+Our strength training grants clear progress and methods of further development.
+In the Basics Intensive we teach strength exercises for upper body, core, and lower body, which create a strong base for the further development into more complex exercises.
+The strength training in the Basics Intensive is precisely structured and conveys principles that are also useful in more advanced training.